|

 - Format:

-If the call matches the gateway, the direction and begins with
+If the call matches the alias, the direction and begins with

-Multiple rules for the same gateway should be separated by ';'.
+Multiple rules for the same gateway are separated by ';'.

 - Example: